hypersign-protocol/hid-ssi-js-sdk/docs/schema.md

 ## HypersignSchema SDK

-Is a javascript library to interact with Hypersign Blockchain and to perform onchain and offchain schema operations.
+Is a javascript library for Schema related operation (generate, sign, register etc).
+It also provides APIs to store/update/retrive Schema to/from the [Hypersign Schema Registry](https://docs.hypersign.id/self-sovereign-identity-ssi/schema/schema-registry) on the Hypersign Blockchain network easily.

 ## **NOTES**